BShaw274/NFA-to-DFA/README.md

 input for the machine.

 HOW TO USE IT:
--First: you must run this command to take in the NFA in order to translate it
-	example:: python ./NFAtoDFATransator.py test1NFA.json
+- First: you must run this command to take in the NFA in order to translate it example:: python ./NFAtoDFATransator.py test1NFA.json
--Second: you then run the DFA reader with the input file for values to test
-	example:: python ./DFAReader.py test1Input.txt
+- Second: you then run the DFA reader with the input file for values to test example:: python ./DFAReader.py test1Input.txt

 This will then output wether each string is valid or not.